Hello everyone,

 Traditional Capoeira Angola Mestres like Moraes use one word does express these changes: “embranquecimento”, which is Portuguese for “Whitening”.

-But for mestres like Moraes, the worst thing was not what they did introduce into capoeira, but what was being neglected in capoeira at that time, which was the traditional Capoeira, the old mestres, the street rodas and the Afrobrazilian rituals in Capoeira Angola.
+But for Mestre Moraes and others like him, the worst thing was not what they did introduce into capoeira, but what was being neglected in capoeira at that time, which was the traditional Capoeira, the old mestres, the street rodas and the Afrobrazilian rituals in Capoeira Angola.
+Besides being neglected, during the times of the dictatorship, which lasted from 1964 to 1984, traditional street rodas, like this one, were disrupted by the police.

 It was this state of affairs Mestre Moraes saw when he came back to Salvador in 1982.
 He saw that Capoeira Angola was dying out, with the old mestres losing ground against the new elite of modern Capoeiristas.
 So he started teaching, organizing rodas and fought for the recognition of Capoeira Angola as the traditional art form of Capoeira.

 His first CD is actually the first CD I ever bought and listened to, and I believe that every Capoeirista should have that CD in their collection.
-And, his CD “brincando na roda” was nominated for the Grammy Award in 2004.
+Beside the captivating rhythms and melodies that resonate through every track, this album holds a deeper significance for me.
+It encapsulates the essence of Capoeira, weaving together tradition and innovation in a mesmerizing tapestry of sound that transports listeners to the heart of Brazilian culture.

 Other than that he is also known for his elaborate philosophy derived out of African spirituality…